If You Plan On Seeing Fate of the Furious Bring Tissues

 After Walker’s death during the filming of Furious 7 in 2013, fans wondered just how the film would continue without its leading man.
 Thanks to CGI and Walker’s brothers, his storyline ended with him driving off into a happier, calmer life which included character Mia (Jordana Brewster), and their kids.

-It was an ending that both honoured his character, Brian O’Conner, and the real-life star’s legacy.
+It was an ending that both honored his character, Brian O’Conner, and the real-life star’s legacy.
 The ending went over well with both audiences and critics.

 Advertisement

-However, in the eighth instalment which hit theatres last weekend, many viewers wondered just how or if Walker’s Brian O’Conner would be acknowledged.
+However, in the eighth installment which hit theaters last weekend, many viewers wondered just how or if Walker’s Brian O’Conner would be acknowledged.
 According to People, Brian is only mentioned two times throughout the entire film.

 The most tearful part of the movie comes during the final rooftop cookout scene, which involves a major plot twist.
 Without giving too many details away (but again, beware...spoiler ahead), the scene reveals a character’s new son as being named Brian.
 It was a touching tribute that surely left nary a dry eye in the house.